helm/charts/stable/mongodb/README.md

 | `readinessProbe.successThreshold`       | Minimum consecutive successes for the probe to be considered successful after having failed. | `1`                                                      |
 | `configmap`                             | MongoDB configuration file to be used                                                        | `nil`                                                    |

-The above parameters map to the env variables defined in [bitnami/mongodb](http://github.com/bitnami/bitnami-docker-mongodb).
-For more information please refer to the [bitnami/mongodb](http://github.com/bitnami/bitnami-docker-mongodb) image documentation.

 Specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.
 For example,

 ```bash